h4cktoria/Marinette/README.md

 Unreliable is unreliable because you aren't:
 1. Dynamically creating a script for making the in-game folder structure.
 I can easily forget to update it when doing yet another commit
 2. Changing the password of the executable, since it's iterated with sha256() 25 times and can be changed only with a script
-3. Randomly generating the identificator which may result in identificator collision with another Marinette user
+3. Randomly generating the identificator, which may result in identificator collision with another Marinette user

 Reliable way frees yourself from these problems